Mogherbi/tutorial/searchkick.md

 7) How to run elasticsearch on terminal
 ```
-1. In the terminal, run '$ elasticsearch'
+1. In the terminal,
+- for Mac: run '$ elasticsearch'
+- for VM: run '$ sudo service elasticsearch start'

-2. In a separate tab in the terminal, run '$ bundle exec rake searchkick:reindex CLASS=Listing'
+2. In a separate tab in the terminal,
+- run '$ bundle exec rake searchkick:reindex CLASS=Listing'
 ```
 *read more on reference link on top to learn when to reindex and when not to: